risingwavelabs/risingwave-docs-legacy/docs/transform/overview.md

     (3, 200);
 ```

+### Create a Materialized View to Build Continuous Streaming Pipeline

 Based on the `sales_data` table, we can create a materialized view called `mv_sales_summary` to calculate the total sales amount for each product.

 ```sql